datasnakes/OrthoEvolution/README.md

 ## Installation

+Soon we'll be able to `pip install datasnakes-orthologs` via a command line.

 In development but working.
 To test you'll want to create a virtual environment so that cleanup is easy.
 Using _virtualenv_ with python3 insures that _python_ invokes py3.5 and _python3_ invokes py36.
 Invoke python36.